elsorino/DiscordAndU/README.md

 After doing this, go to Rich Presence then art assets and add the image you created/downloaded earlier.
 Images should now show up if everything is named correctly.
 The image used for the nnid icon must be named nn.jpg/png

+## Issues
+If there is a problem or difficulty with setup, feel free to add me on discord at elso#3228 for some help.

+My knowledge is limited, if the script itself has an issue, then I may be unable to fix it

+### Requesting a game to be added
+Open an issue with the gameID and official image and I will add it to the default rich presence assets.